By: Dan Stewart

 Some say, "there is no truth."
 To them I ask, "is that true?"

 I believe there is truth.
-If what we thought was true changes, the truth did not change.
+If what we thought was true changes, the truth does not change.
 Truth cannot change or else it would not be true.
 Only our understanding of the truth has changed.
 When I test, my goal is to reach an acceptable level of truth.
 That acceptable level is dependent upon the time, knowledge, and consequences that a lie would have on others.

 My test plan includes: